radanalyticsio/oshinko-cli/tools/README.md

 ## server-template.yaml

-This is a template that can be processed for adding an oshinko-rest-server image to OpenShift.
+This is a template that can be processed for adding an oshinko-rest image to OpenShift.
 It maintains the default 0.0.0.0:8080 host:port option for the server.

-To use this template, an oshinko-rest-server image and a spark image must first be tagged into the OpenShift project.
+To use this template, an oshinko-rest image and a spark image must first be tagged into the OpenShift project.
 Then the template must be processed with the locations of the images.
 Finally, the output of the processed template can be used to create the service and pod.
 Check